glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/assetTypeFiltering.md

 When loading rooms with :RoomLoader.Load(): or using :Screenshotting: methods, you may want to filter target room data by asset type, so that only assets of the specified types are loaded/screenshotted.

-This section explains how to achieve this using the `ROOMLOAD_FLAG` :Enum:.
+This section explains how to achieve this using the :ROOMLOAD_FLAG: :Enum:.

 ## `ROOMLOADER_FLAG`